Picking the Perfect Pipette Dropper

 1) Bulb Material & Dosing

 The bulb is made of rubber and controls the dosage.
 So, simply put, the bigger the bulb, the bigger the dosage.
-The bulb is available in different sizes (dose: 0.4 ml, 0.7 ml, and 1.0 ml) and indicates how many milliliters can be sucked in by squeezing it.
+The bulb is available in different sizes (dose: 0.4 ml, 0.7 ml, and 1.0 ml) and indicates how many milliliters can be drawn in by squeezing it.

 - Thermoplastic elastomer (TPE)